-In such instances, the member who has been reduced in classification shall have his/her name placed on a layoff list for the classification from which he/she was removed.
-When a position within the higher classification becomes available for filling that member highest on the classification layoff list shall be offered promotion to the classification before any other eligible member is considered.
+Members who have been laid off and members who have reduced in classification after exercising bumping rights shall have their names placed on a layoff list for the job classification from which they were laid off or reduced for a period of two (2) years.
+When a position becomes available for filling in the job classification from which the member was laid off or reduced, that member with the highest job classification seniority shall be offered the appointment or promotion to the position before any other eligible member is considered.